 Goliath, demanding a type of one-on-one fight known as “single combat”, where the strongest man from each side fought each other so the armies could avoid mass bloodshed.
 The Israelites had no warrior that was a match for Goliath and nobody volunteered until David bounded forward.
 We also bound forward, briefcase in hand instead of a sling and stones.
 Like David we don’t listen when others warn us we can’t win.

 Our battles with the big lenders are a lot like the battle with Goliath was for David and I find strength in thinking of it this way.
 David was a young shepherd boy, that stepped forward fearlessly, some said arrogantly given that Shepherds were misfits that slept with the animals and were not well-born.
 Maybe David was fearless because he was confident of his abilities as a “slinger,” and maybe Goliath looked to him like nothing more than a giant patsy.
 Maybe David didn’t buy into the whole social order concept that Goliath was a powerful giant and he was nothing but a weak lowly shepherd boy with some stones and cloth.

-Giants hide their weaknesses behind their power and size, but strength is born of challenge overcome and giants come at that from the wrong side of the equation.
+Giants hide their weaknesses behind their power and size, but strength is born of a challenge overcome and giants come at that from the wrong side of the equation.
 The scrappy little guy is often stronger, especially when he has had to use his wits to fight the law, the court, and the odds stacked against him.
-Regardless of how strong, how big, and how well financed our opponents are, we can take power away from our modern day Giants.
+Regardless of how strong, how big, and how well-financed our opponents are, we can take power away from our modern-day Giants.